ChloeHo12/SQL_TableauDashboard_covid_deaths_and_vaccinations/README.md

-# COVID Deaths and Vaccinations Visualization Project
+# COVID Deaths and Vaccinations Visualization Project: [Tableau Dashboard](https://tabsoft.co/3QBRbuZ)

 This project focuses on exploring COVID data using SQL and creating a dashboard that visualizes COVID deaths and infection rates.
 The project involves two main tasks: separating COVID data into deaths and vaccinations, and using the data to create an interactive dashboard using Tableau.
 Exploring COVID data using SQL and creating a Covid deaths and infection rate dashboard.